ferrazf/Dumpling/README.md

 ### Expected Usage

 Desired users are restaurant owners and customers:

-- Restaurant owners will recieve a when an order is placed.
+- Restaurant owners will recieve a SMS when an order is placed.
-  - The customer will then recieve a SMS with estimated preparation time.
+  - The owners can send a SMS with estimated preparation time to notify customers.

 - Customers can order from the restaurant menu online.
-  - They are notified when the order has been accepted and how long it will take.
+  - They will be notified when the order has been accepted and how long it will take.
+  - They will be notified when the order is ready for pickup.

 ## Getting Started